 Frequently asked questions regarding the Manufactured Housing Installation Program (MHIP) can be found at;

 The Manufactured Housing Installation Program provides consumer protection by ensuring their home has been installed according to the manufacturer’s instructions and meets all guidelines regarding compliant installation.
-The installer and other involved in the parties are provide assurance that the home installation inspection process is consistent across the state.
+The Division, through training and oversight, provides assurance that the home installation inspection process is consistent across the state.

 The following are some general guidelines concerning the installation of manufactured housing in Colorado;